devtron-labs/devtron-installation-script/README.md

 ### Install with kubectl

-If you don't want to install helm on your cluster and just want to use `kubectl` to install `devtron platform`, then please follow following steps:
+If you don't want to install helm and just want to use `kubectl` to install `devtron platform`, then please follow the steps mentioned below:

 ```bash
 $ git clone [https://github.com/devtron-labs/devtron-installation-script.git](https://github.com/devtron-labs/devtron-installation-script.git)